-Every year, 200 children are born with Epidermolysis Bullosa (EB) in the United States.
-That’s in addition to the approximately 25,000 people already living with EB.
-While that sounds like a large number of people with the disease, it's considered rare.
-Regardless of the numbers, it's the immense burden of EB that drives the need for a high level of patient support, and why we call EB "The Worst Disease You've Never Heard Of."
+Every year, 200 children are born with EB in the United States, in addition to the approximately 25,000 people already living with EB.
+While it's considered a rare disorder, it's the immense burden of EB that drives the need for a high level of patient support, and why we call EB "The Worst Disease You've Never Heard Of."

 People with EB live with constant excruciating physical pain, which is a huge factor in the emotional distress this disease causes.
 Coping with EB also inflicts tremendous financial challenges on the individuals and families affected.

 debra of America's mission is to improve the lives of those impacted by Epidermolysis Bullosa (EB) — “The Worst Disease You’ve Never Heard Of.”

 We integrate direct-to-patient programs and services, education, advocacy, close partnership with treatment developers, and research funding to foster meaningful change for those living with EB.

 We envision a future where the burdens of EB are eased and eradicated, empowering those affected to lead lives free from the challenges of EB.